Edmonds College Logo

 1. Identify and analyze characteristics of leadership that should be displayed by an office manager.

-2. Define problems and implement the problem-solving process for office manager.
+2. Define problems and implement the problem-solving process for an office manager.

 4. Define administrative managers' responsibilities in preparing their staff and their office to participate in a globally diverse work environment.